Fine Art Photography Daily

 03_Remnants

 ©Melinda Reyes, “Remnants I” – – These boxes contain what was found and collected at the crime scene in the area under and around my father.
 Throughout this project, the concept of a box has many meanings and messages.
-At times it serves as a vessel to hold precious items and important artifacts.
-At others, it treflects a deeper psychological level, mirroring the way we compartmentalize trauma and navigate complicated emotions.
+At times, it serves as a vessel to hold precious items and important artifacts.
+At others, it reflects a deeper psychological layer, mirroring the way we compartmentalize trauma and navigate complicated emotions.
 Description – Image 60” x 12” archival inkjet print

 Winslow Gray Road